Baller-Lab/Baller-Lab/docs/Current_Study/CNB.md

 16. Variable Short Line Orientation Test
 17. Visual Object Learning Test

-## Accessing the CNB
+## Accessing and Administering the CNB
 You will need to complete a CNB training before you are able to access the administration site.
+This is currently organized by Tarlan Daryoush, and involves some readings, videos, and submitting a recording of you administering a CNB to a freind or colleague.
+Once you have login access, the test can be administered [here](https://webcnp.med.upenn.edu/).
+Make sure that you are provided with access to the battery 'msdep_k23_v1' and the sites 'MSDEP_PR' (for practicing) and 'MSDEP' (for administering the test to participants).
+Implement ProcTrack as you go through the CNB to log data quality and make any notes about deviations or technical difficulties throughout the battery administration.
+Technical difficulties encountered during administration can be reported in the slack channel 'cnb_issues_reports' to get real-time troubleshooting help.
+Anything not resolved should be logged in notes.